-All volunteers will have a named supervisor.
+Most volunteers will have a named supervisor.
 Whilst carrying out their role on site, the volunteer's first contact for support is their assigned supervisor who will provide regular support and guidance.
+An exception to this is Events and Activities volunteering, where the volunteer will be supported by the relevant Event Lead or member of Visitor Services staff on the day.

-The Volunteer Coordinator provides support for volunteering enquiries via email or telephone, and onsite in person.
+The Volunteer Coordinator and Volunteer Administrator provide support for volunteering enquiries via email or telephone, and onsite in person.